 Extracts from both the ginger plant and root were also found to be quite effective against two pathogenic staph strains, reports a study in the Journal of Microbiology and Antimicrobials.
 Supplements provide the most potent dose, but you can also use ginger to flavor stir-fry dishes, eat it pickled, or brew up some ginger tea.

 This bright-yellow spice common in Indian cuisine has been used for medicinal purposes for ages.
-Curcumin, one of its main compounds, gives it its color and much of its immune-boosting potential.
+Curcumin, one of turmeric’s main compounds, gives it its color and much of its cellular health-promoting potential.

 As with ginger, eating turmeric-spiced foods is a great way to incorporate the plant into your diet, but supplements will deliver the biggest bang for your buck, Dr. Rawls says.